 They’re open Monday-Friday from 12-3 PM, a buffet “with lunch boxes, juices, cakes, & more”.
 A medium box is £6, while a large is only £7.50.
 Very reasonably priced.
 And the food is amazing.
 With the dishes either raw or steamed, the buffet selection offers the deliciously creamy ‘Vegan Stroganoff’ (Shiitaki Mushrooms, Celery, Mustard, Parsnips, Rosemary and Herbs), incredibly flavorful ‘Thai Curry’ (Carrots, Courgette, Cabbage, Coconut, Lemongrass Sauce), the heartier ‘Rice Noodles with Seaweed, Parsley, and Cabbage’, as well as ‘Potato with Curry Spice’, ‘Squash, Green Apple, Celery, Courgette, Cauliflower in Curry Sauce’, ‘Vegetable Noodles with Parsnips, Carrots, and Lemongrass Sauce’, ‘Coleslaw’ (Red and White Cabbage with Carrots and Sunflower Seed Sauce), ‘Vegetable Biryani Rice’ (Rice, Carrot, Cabbage, Chili), ‘Steamed Broccoli with Olive Oil’, ‘Lentil Dahl with Cumin and Sun dried Salt’, ‘Mashed Potato’ (White and Sweet Potato with Mustard Seeds), and ‘Moussaka with Chickpea, Celery, Aubergine, Tomato Sauce’.
 The soup on offer today is ‘Chickpea, Potato, Cabbage, Salt, Black Pepper’ and there’s also Kombucha, juices, and smoothies.

 Eden is the sister martketplace to the Vantra restaurant that until very recently was located on Oxford Street.
+(Vantra Loungetivity has now opened at 5 Wardour Street in Central London).
 Don’t worry, they haven’t closed, they’re simply moving.
 Keep your eyes peeled for their new address.
 For the past 18 years owner Phun has been delivering his vision of the ideal food for human consumption at restaurants around the capital city.
 Various incarnations of Vantra (or Vitao or Vantra Vitao) were seen on Finchley Road, Wardour Street, and Soho Street.
 Along with the buffet, the restaurant provided a full menu and a range of Mylkshakes, ‘Super Juices’, ‘Sexy Smoothies’, Coffees & Teas.
 The hot chocolate was divine.
 My personal favorite dish was the ‘Mixed Seed Crackers with Sunflower & Pumpkin Seed Cheese’.
 Ingredients listed as ‘flax seed, sunflower seed, pumpkin seed, squash, non-chili spices, lemon and lime juice, nutritional yeast, tomato, sea salt, black pepper, garlic, and onion’.
 Nutritious and delicious.